 One day, I woke up and realized that I hadn’t built anything long-term.

-Without real loyalty, and therefore without consistent word of mouth, you will have to continuously promote the same services again and again, with the risk of using persuasion tactics that annoy your audience rather than build trust, always concerned about the sale now, rather than your long-term reputation.
+Without real loyalty, and therefore without consistent word of mouth, you will have to continuously promote the same services again and again.
+By using persuasion tactics that annoy your audience, rather than build trust, being concerned about making a quick buck, you sacrifice your long-term reputation.

 The Challenge of Doing What’s Right

 Doing what feels right is challenging because at first, it seems to be bad for external metrics.
 Prioritizing relationship and reputation requires patience.
 It calls you to care more for your audience than your competitors are willing to.

 If you are willing to step into that calling, then everyone will ultimately benefit: